 - Caffeine is a diuretic, meaning it’s dehydrating.

 - It’s also a vasoconstrictor, which means it restricts blood flow.

 In other words, if there was a superhero named Vascular-Man, who drew his strength from getting a pump, then caffeine would be his version of a particular green rock…

 Primed For The PUMP

 All right.
-You know what you don’t need if you’re seeking a pump.
+You know what you don’t need if you’re seeking a pump for an arms workout.
 Now let’s get into what you do need.

 Vasodilation (Blood Flow) For The PUMP